 If you are going to be sedated for the biopsy, you will need to fast for 6-8 hours before the procedure.
 If only local anesthesia is used, such as lidocaine, there is no need to fast.
 Your provider will let you know if you need to fast or not.
 If you are on blood thinners, your provider will likely have you stop them a few days before the biopsy.
 This should all be talked about when the biopsy is scheduled.

 How is this test performed?

-- The procedure typically takes about an hour.
 If a sedating medicine is given, you will need to recover for an hour or two.
-You will also need transportation home as you will not be allowed to drive or leave without supervision.
+You will need a ride home, as you will not be allowed to drive.

-- Similar to any biopsy, the most common risk associated with the procedure is bleeding.
-A hematoma, or a pocket of blood, can form and collect at the site of the biopsy.
-This can be uncomfortable but should resolve over the following week.
-If there is severe pain following the procedure, you should contact your doctor immediately.
+A hematoma, or a pocket of blood, can form and collect in the area of the biopsy.
+This can be uncomfortable, but should go away within a week.
+If there is severe pain you should call your provider right away.

-How do I interpret the results of a pathology report?
+How do you receive the results of your biopsy?

 The tissue sample is reviewed by a pathologist and a report is written.
 The pathology report provides information about the patient and the reason for the test.
 The report will likely detail both normal and abnormal findings.
 Your provider will be able to discuss your results with you.
 You may want to ask for a copy for your records.